AdamSobieski/Narratology/README.md

 ### Automata and Large Language Models

-Another interesting scenario to consider is one where, beyond performing symbol-matching or object-processing on automata edges, some edges could consult LLMs, e.g., with Boolean questions about complex inputs.
+Another interesting scenario to consider is one where, beyond performing symbol-matching or object-processing on automata edges, some edges could consult LLMs, e.g., with Boolean natural-language questions about complex inputs.

 ### Generative and Agentic Narratology